ONEcampaign/imf-reader/README.md

 ## License

-`imf-reader` was created by Luca Picci.
+`imf-reader` was initially created by Luca Picci and is maintained by the ONE Campaign.
 It is licensed under the terms of the MIT license.

 ## Credits